-For Danville woman on ventilator after contracting COVID-19, a series of 'progress and setbacks'
+UPDATED: For Danville woman on ventilator after contracting COVID-19, a series of 'progress and setbacks'

 For Rebecca's family, the toughest parts of the ordeal have been the separation from her, not being able to visit her and waiting on updates on her condition, which can be sporadic, her mother said.

-"As difficult as it has been not to be able to see Rebecca or able to comfort her during difficult procedures and try to calm her fears during her hospitalization, it has been much more difficult not having access to information related to her changing condition," her mother, Lynn Hudson, said via email Tuesday.
+"As difficult as it has been not to be able to see Rebecca or able to comfort her during difficult procedures and try to calm her fears during her hospitalization, it has been much more difficult not having access to information related to her changing condition," her mother said via email Tuesday.

 The family has had to wait as long as 12 to 18 hours between updates, or may sometimes receive information three or four times a day, Hudson said.